 Just out of Carterton is Gladstone - with its rolling hills, homestays, vineyards and eateries.
 You'd be hard-pushed to find a better place for a meal and a drink than the 'Gladdy' (as locals call the Gladstone Inn).

-You'll want to stay - here are some options.
+You'll want to stay - check out Summit Lodge.

 The Wairarapa Wines Harvest Festival sets up each March on the banks of the Ruamahunga River, in the beautiful, sheltered setting known as ‘The Cliffs'.
 Aside from fabulous wine and food, there's entertainment throughout the day featuring a variety of live music in a family-friendly environment.